marcosmella/marcosmella/README.md

  Based in Auckland, New Zealand 🇳🇿

- developing in my free time: https://sportiverse.co.nz/ to learn more about nextjs and supabase.
+ developing in my free time: https://sportiverse.co.nz/ to learn more about nextjs, supabase and vercel.
 <!--
 **marcosmella/marcosmella** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.